antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ## Background
 Everyone loves when an system can handle/react fast and make it feel like seamless operation.
 This is true whether it is in a large scale enterprise or a in smaller organization.
 How fast systems can handle requests can be a complicated chain of services communicating with each other, therefor optimizations and performance improvements are an important task we developers need to deal with.

-In this post we will look at four differnce ways to implement if statements in Logic Apps.
-To see if there is any performance difference.
+In this post we will look at three differnce ways to implement if statements in Logic Apps, to see if there is any performance difference.
 We will conduct a benchmark on a real world senario and by compare the results.

-But let's first go thru all there is to know about the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition</a> actions!
+But let's first go thru the ways uu could implement if statements in Logic Apps!

-## Condition and Switch actions
+## Understanding if:s in Logic Apps
-In a programming language like C#, you will run into if and switch statements, they are controlling mechanizes to determine how to act on a value or a group of values.
-In Logic Apps these are implemented as Condition and Switch actions.
-The Condition action is similar to a if-else and the Switch action is like a Switch-case statement in C#.
-There is few limitations in the Logic Apps implementation of these actions.
+You will run into if statements quite quickly, they are controlling mechanizes to determine how to act on a value or a group of values.
+In Logic Apps if statments are implemented as Condition, however there is also alternitives methods that you could use.
+For instance the Javascript action and the if expression.
+These three methods they all come with their own limitations and perks!

-For instance the Condition action does not support a multiple chain of if-else statements, instead you need to create multiple Condition actions to build up the chain of if-else statements.
+The Condition action is similar to a if-else statement.
+Based on a condtion the action will either be true or false, and depending on the output excute other operations.
+One of the limitations is that the Condition action does not support a multiple chain of if-else statements, instead you need to create multiple Condition actions to build up the chain of if-else statements.

 Below can we see how it looks with pseudo-code to better understand how the Condition action is implemented: